CORS

 // ❌ Without CORS configuration or proxy

-// ✅ Option 1: Configure CORS on your backend
+// ✅ Option 1: Configure CORS on the backend

 // Allow: https://*.telemetryos.com